skullface/emotes/README.md

 # custom-chat-emoji

-💬 Custom emotes for Slack, Discord, whatever else exists in the future.
+Custom emotes for Slack, Discord, whatever else exists in the future.
 Some I drew myself, some I cropped myself, some I stole.
 If you own any of these emoji or their likeness and want them removed, please open an issue/PR or send me an email and I’ll swiftly delete!
 All image files are 128x128 or smaller, most are transparent.

-### 🔎 More downloads
+*For more:*
-[Moremoji](http://moremoji.allezsoyez.com/) — gorgeous new expressions and mashups in the Twemoji style [Slackmojis](https://slackmojis.com/) — like five zillion 'moj friends
+* [Moremoji](http://moremoji.allezsoyez.com/) — gorgeous new expressions and mashups in the Twemoji style
+* [Slackmojis](https://slackmojis.com/) — like five zillion 'moj friends

 ### [🗃 Download all files at once!](https://github.com/skullface/custom-chat-emoji/archive/master.zip)